 As the pandemic continues to spread globally, it is possible that someone may be diagnosed with COVID-19 or have COVID-19 symptoms without an official test.
 If that happens, our Global Support Services department in conjunction with ISOS and Cigna Health will respond appropriately.

 It is to be expected that supporters are hesitant to give financially during this season of uncertainty.
 See question 11 above for information regarding our refund policy.
-Historically, pandemics last about 3 months, so we are moving forward as an organization with expectancy that our schools will be back to full operation for the Fall semester.
+Currently, the majority of our teachers are serving in their planned placements, whether through teaching virtually or in person.
+We have received an invitation from the Chinese government for teachers to reenter the country and we are moving forward with expectancy for teachers to return in the coming months.
 If we foresee any changes to that plan, we will communicate promptly with all of our current teachers and new teachers.

 As noted previously, when we make these determinations, we rarely rely on any single factor, but rather strive to examine the entirety of the situation.
 We are also leaning heavily on the perspective of the universities in the countries we send people to.
 They have a vested interest in keeping our people safe and healthy.
 If those universities are not ready for us because there has not been stabilization or return to relative normalcy, we would delay or prohibit the return of teachers.
 However, even if universities or other in-country partners are welcoming us back, we would assess based on a combination of travel advisory levels, and information from our organizational partners and various other sources for evaluating risk.